nsg-ethz/p4-learning/README.md

 ```

 We will periodically add new content to this repository (specially documentation and new examples), so make sure to check it regularly or `git pull` it from your machine.

+### Check out the Wiki

+The documentation of *P4-Learning* is available in the [Wiki](https://github.com/nsg-ethz/p4-learning/wiki).
+It contains helpful information that will help you getting started with the exercises and examples contained in this repository.
+Moreover, you will find documentation about the software switches used in the network topologies and how to configure them using their control plane.

 ### Required Software